brian-sheldon/forth-block-code/README.md

 I then tested the Forth encoder, took a screenshot and tested the Python decoder.
 The data transfer appeared to be reliable.
 As there were a number of the blocks I wanted to transfer, I decided to look into automating this process.
 The following tools were used for the automation.

 Automation

+As this demo system has no way to save the Forth code I created, I found a tool to simulate typing in the code for these words.
+The tool I used is "xdotool".
+I installed it in Raspberry Pi Os (Bookworm) using the following command.

+sudo apt install xdotool

+I then found the tool, "gnome-screenshot", to do screenshots from the linux command line.
+It is installed using this command.

+sudo apt install gnome-screenshot

+Then I created some bash scripts to do the automation.
+The first on uses the xdotool to send the Forth code to the browser.
+It is also able to automatically find the browser window using the title of the window.
+I found it necessary to have it automatically put the window in focus before sending the code to the browser.
+The firefox browser worked with no issues, but the window had to be left in focus until complete.
+I was unable to get the chrome browser to work reliably.
+It seemed unable to receive the ":" character.

+The next bash script, was used to automate the process of generating a graphic block with Forth, taking a screenshot and running the Python decoder.